amaksymiuk/Scribus2html/README.md

 the latter executable permission.
 Maybe you will also need to adjust first line of `Scribus2html.php` with correct path to PHP interpreter, however the default `#!/usr/bin/php` should be fine for most Linux distributions.
-Run terminal, change dir to the location of both scripts, and execute the command
+Run terminal, change dir to the location of both scripts, and execute the command:

 ```
 ./Scribus2html.php path/to/your_scribus_file.sla